Attraction of the Week: The Scenic Pa’Rus Trail at Zion National Park

-Although the afternoon temperatures are perfect (average daytime highs in the 50’s-60’s), night temperatures often fall below freezing.
+Although the afternoon temperatures are perfect for hiking and biking (average daytime highs in the 50’s-60’s), night temperatures often fall below freezing.

 Snow and ice are very common between December-March.
 If you set out for a trail in the morning, it will be very cold (gloves and hat cold!).